Supremacy: a malignant concept poisons the

 The Law affirms a spirit of subjugation.

-Latin garnishes, blunt legal instruments;
+Latin flourishes, blunt legal instruments;

-of prima facie suspects disenfranchised.
+prima facie suspects to lawfully despise.

-History, a palimpsest of cruel embellishments;
+History: a palimpsest of cruel embellishments.

-from memory, burying in the footnotes volumes
+from memory, bury in the footnotes a legacy

 of innocents slain by bigotry, slavery, genocide.